Anatomy of an organic date - from conception to climax

-"If you allow it to happen, you may be amazed what it grows to become," Karen says.

-Conceived with the simple idea to see a new critically-acclaimed movie, "Past Lives" - the first great film of the year, reviews claim - it bloomed into an unforgettable date night, climaxing outside Wrigley Field in Chicago.

-"And to think we initially didn't even want to leave Valparaiso," Jerry says.
+Episode 20: Some dates for couples need to be fertilized with an openness to try something new together instead of your garden-variety ideas.

-We give all the credit to thousands of wandering Grateful Dead fans, the sweet aroma of pot in the air, chance encounters with strangers, the super-cool Alamo Drafthouse Cinema in Wrigleyville, and a surprising gesture from a busy Chicago cop.
+Jerry and Karen stumbled onto such a date thanks to thousands of Grateful Dead fans, the sweet aroma of pot in the air, chance encounters with strangers, a surprising gesture from a Chicago cop, and the new critically-acclaimed movie, "Past Lives" at Alamo Drafthouse Cinema in Wrigleyville.

+"And to think we initially didn't even want to leave Valparaiso," Jerry joked.

 Also on this week's show, Karen mourns the loss of her beloved 2005 Tucson, which crossed the Rusted Bridge to the big junkyard in the sky.
 And Jerry rants about lazy motorists who drive around parking lots to get a better spot.
 Seriously?
 Come on!